 ||Hours & Minutes

 On completion of this course, the student will be able to:

 - To provide an introduction to the processes of development and the mechanisms by which they are achieved.
 The course will integrate, wherever possible, results from different experimental systems (vertebrate and invertebrate animals, plants) and from different experimental approaches (embryology, developmental genetics, cell and molecular biology).

-- To develop the skill of observing developing organisms and recording by notes and drawings; to introduce some of the surgical and cellular experimental techniques of developmental biology.
+- To develop the skill of observing developing organisms; to introduce some of the surgical and cellular experimental techniques of developmental biology.

 - To give training in analysing primary research papers, and in assessing experimental evidence and its interpretation.

 |There is no perfect book, but we strongly recommend the very readable:|

 Gilbert SF and Barresi MJ.
 (2016) Developmental Biology (11th Edtn), Sinauer and